“Preparing students to engage with our complex and diverse modern society through the study of a range of religious and non-religious perspectives.”

 AQA GCSE Religious Studies.

-Gladesmore Community School prides ourselves on delivering the breadth and ambition of the National Curriculum.
+Gladesmore Community School prides ourselves on delivering the breadth and ambition of the SACRE.

 Religious Studies provide a framework where pupils are encouraged to critically explore ideas and reflect upon a range of beliefs through an academic structure and an informed dialogue.
 In providing a systematic framework for learning, pupils at Gladesmore are encouraged to think deeply about their own beliefs and the beliefs of others.
 This requires them to engage with religious concepts and to make judgments about the purpose, impact, and power of religious teachings; allowing misconceptions to be identified and challenged, whilst also allowing pupils to learn how to interact peacefully within a society and to recognise the importance of constructive dialogue.
 The presence of informed debate provides an opportunity to teach pupils how to manage disputes effectively and calmly while maintaining the integrity of their own beliefs.